 ./kiwiwspr.sh -z s - Show watchdog jobs

 Use "kiwiwspr.sh" with no arguments for more information about the above commands - and for more information.

-If all goes well you will, after 5-10 minutes - assuming that your KiwiSDR is connected to a working antenna and there are signals on the (bands) that you have selected, start seeing WSPR reports on "wsprnet.org" using the "MyCall" information that you specified in the "kiwiwspr.conf" file in the "KIWI_LIST".
+If all goes well you will, after 5-10 minutes - assuming that your KiwiSDR is connected to a working antenna and there are signals on the (bands) that you have selected and you have Internet connectivity - start seeing WSPR reports on "wsprnet.org" using the callsign specified in the "MyCall" field in the "kiwiwspr.conf" file in the "KIWI_LIST".

 Remember that the above steps are for an up-to-date Ubuntu Linux distro running on a PC platform and there may be differences in how to install it on other distros/hardware platforms.
 If you encounter difficulties, I probably won't be able to help: I'd just do what you could do in that situation, and that is to refer to Google for a solution to the same/similar problem.

 I would like to thank Rob Robinett for his hard work in producing the kiwiwspr script along with John Seamons for his very hard work on the KiwiSDR itself and making the "kiwirecorder" package available.